webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 ===Search Engines===

 Search engines are not people.
-Often when people build web sites they do it without considering how they are going to be found on Google, Yahoo, etc. Search engines are just computer programs, and they can only use information they can understand to index your site.
+Often when people build websites they do it without considering how they are going to be found on Google, Yahoo, etc. Search engines are just computer programs, and they can only use information they can understand to index your site.
 This makes them much like the screen readers that a person with a visual impairment might use.

 The most obvious example of how this affects web design is images.
 Computers display images by having a list of what color every pixel is and sending that information to the monitor.
 If you put an image on a web page that contains some text, for example a logo, the computer has no idea what that text says or even that the image contains text.
 In HTML the image element contains a way to describe in text the contents of an image, the <code>alt</code> attribute.
 You should provide text to describe all non-decorative images on your site, and you certainly shouldn’t represent whole paragraphs of text as images (or Flash for that matter)—blind people and search engines won’t have a clue what the text says!
-As a result, your search engine ranking (ie how easy it is to find your web site using search engines such as Google) will suffer and you’ll be needlessly missing out on a valuable market.
+As a result, your search engine ranking (ie how easy it is to find your website using search engines such as Google) will suffer and you’ll be needlessly missing out on a valuable market.

 ===Ethics and branding===